QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 * `JuliaBox <http://www.juliabox.com>`_  tightly controls allowed packages, and **does not** currently support the QuantEcon lectures

+**TODOGITHUB**:
+Your first step is to get a copy of the notebooks in your JupyterHub environment

+While you can individually download the notebooks from the website, the easiest way to access the notebooks is usually to clone the repository with Git into your JupyterHub environment

+JupyterHub installations have different methods for cloning repositories with the notebook url **TODOGITHUB:** ADD THE FULL URL WITH .git

-As :ref:`above <package_setup>`, these lectures depend on functionality (like packages for plotting, benchmarking, and statistics) that are not installed with every Jupyter installation on the web
+After you have some of the notebooks available, as in :ref:`above <package_setup>`, these lectures depend on functionality (like packages for plotting, benchmarking, and statistics) that are not installed with every Jupyter installation on the web

 If your online Jupyter does not come with QuantEcon packages pre-installed, you can install the ``InstantiateFromURL`` package, which is a tool written by the QE team to manage package dependencies for the lectures